Ensono/stacks-azure-data/docs/workloads/azure/data/components/etl_pipelines/silver_data_azure.md

 # Silver processing

 Silver processing represents the 'Bronze to Silver' layer transformations.
-It accepts raw data files (e.g. CSV) as an input and converts it into a more structured delta format.
+It accepts raw data (e.g. CSV files) as an input and converts it into a more structured delta format.
 Azure Data Lake Storage (ADLS Gen2) has been chosen as both the source and destination system for our data processing.